TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 <html><h1>Unauthorized</h1><p>This server could not verify that you are authorized to access the document you requested.</p></html>
 ```

-If you wish to permit the access requests of all Referers with certain domain names, you must use the comma list and set up as follows.
+If you wish to authorize the access requests of all referers with certain domain names, you must use the comma list and set it as follows.

 ```
 $ curl -i -X POST \